CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

 ## Task 3: Prepare to use the Azure AI Speech service

-In this exercise, you'll complete a partially implemented client application that uses the Azure AI Speech SDK to recognize and synthesize speech.
+In this task, you'll complete a partially implemented client application that uses the Azure AI Speech SDK to recognize and synthesize speech.

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **07-speech** folder and expand the **C-Sharp** folder.